 Another view of Heisler 2.
 I walked around to the other side of the station.

-The train in front of the Silver Creek Station.
+The train in front of the Silver Creek station.

 Three views of Heisler 2.

-The train in front of the Silver Creek Station.
+The train in front of the station.

 The rear of our train and where I would be riding.